A-Ahmed100216/Eng74-Week3-Python1/README.md

 * Extensive support libraries;
 * Predominantly used in Machine Learning and Data Analysis.

-## Pycharm SetUp
+## Pseudocoding
-### Python 3.7
+A translation of your code.
+Makes it easier for you and others to read the code.
+In particular, non-technical people may need comments to understand what the code does.
 ## Python Variables
 ### What is a Variable
 A placeholder to store data.

-### Pseudocoding
-A translation of your code.
-Makes it easier for you and others to read the code.
-In particular, non-technical people may need

 ### Types of Variables in Python
+Data types are forms which data can take
 1. Strings - Characters encased in " " or ' '.
 Consistency is key, pick one type of quote and stick to this.
 ```name="Aminah"```
 2. Integer - A whole number